 5.5 Did the agency provide assistance to city, county, and/or state governments, and/or other grantees on accessing the agency’s datasets while protecting privacy?

 - HUD has an updated list of open data assets, an open data program, numerous PD&R datasets for researchers and practitioners, and an eGIS portal providing geo-identified data to support public analysis of housing and community development issues related to multiple programs and policy domains using GIS tools.
 These accessible data assets have privacy protections.
 Researchers needing detailed microdata can obtain access through data licensing agreements.

 - HUDExchange offers numerous resources and training opportunities to help program partners use data assets more effectively.
-Additional technical assistance is offered through the Community Compass program, a $25 million technical assistance program to equip HUD’s customers with the knowledge, skills, tools, capacity, and systems to implement HUD programs and policies successfully and provide effective oversight of federal funding.
+Additional technical assistance is offered through the program, a $91 million technical assistanceprogram to equip HUD’s customers with the knowledge, skills, tools, capacity, and systems to implement HUD programs and policies successfully and provide effective oversight of federal funding.